wingbus/wingbus.github.io/_portfolio/2019-quadruped-robot.md

 2. Design the quadruped robot based on modelling, calculation and simulation

-    The design starts from forward and inverse kinematics modelling, which relates the joint angle and leg tip position.
-Leg lengths and motors are determined by obstacle-crossing ability and static force/torque analysis, which relates the joint torque and force at end-effector.
+    The design starts from forward and inverse kinematics modelling, which relates the joint angles and leg tip position.
+Leg lengths and motors are determined by obstacle-crossing ability and static force/torque analysis, which relates the joint torques and force at end-effector.
 A workspace plot is used to visualize the achievable range of leg motion.
 3D CAD modelling is done with the help of SolidWorks.
-Finite element analysis is performed in SolidWorks to ensure robot to has enough stiffness while maintaining lightweight structure.
+Finite element analysis is performed in SolidWorks to ensure the robot has enough stiffness while maintaining a lightweight structure.

     ![](/images/quadruped-robot-2.png)
     ![](/images/quadruped-robot-3.png)